Home / Blog / Cruise Law Blog / 46 Months in Prison for Assault on Cruise Ship – Cruises Can Be Dangerous!

 Seriously Injured Passenger Airlifted to Hilo Medical Center

 When the passenger was found, he was in a critical condition requiring immediate medical assistance.
-The cruise ship captain reported the incident and called for emergency services to airlift the elderly to Hilo Medical Center.
+The cruise ship captain reported the incident and called for emergency services to airlift older people to Hilo Medical Center.

 From there, the medical staff moved the individual to Queen’s Medical Center for treatment that lasted about 30 days.